domgjntoki/CustomHitSounds/README.md

 # How to Install
 Install the [Muse Dash Mod Loader](https://github.com/mo10/MuseDashModLoader/)

-Download CustomHitSounds.dll on the [releases page](https://github.com/domgjntoki/CustomHitSounds/releases/tag/Release) and add it to the root of the MuseDash folder
+Download CustomHitSounds.dll on the [releases page](https://github.com/domgjntoki/CustomHitSounds/releases/tag/Release) and add it to the folder `Muse Dash/Mods `

 # How to use it
 To use it, download it on the releases page, and add on the Custom_Sounds folder inside the Muse Dash folder your custom sounds.